kroger/pedrokroger/_posts/2011-09-01-sicp-python-1-1-elements-programming.md

     return sqrt_iter(1.0, x)
 ```

-## Procedures as black-box abstractions
+## Procedures as Abstractions

-One problem with our implementation of `sqrt` is that functions like `is_good_enough`, `sqrt_iter` and `improve` are cluttering the global namespace.
-It's very important to decompose a problem in sub-parts like we did, were each function does only one thing, but it's also important to be able to group things that are not going to be used in other contexts (like `improve` and `sqrt_iter`).
+One problem with our implementation of `sqrt` is that functions like
+`is_good_enough`, `sqrt_iter` and `improve` are cluttering the global namespace.
+It's very important to decompose a problem in sub-parts like we did, were each
+function does only one thing, but it's also important to be able to group things
+that are not going to be used in other contexts (like `improve` and
+`sqrt_iter`).
 One solution is to nest the procedures in one `block structure`:

 ```python
 def sqrt(x):